emrichmp/gym_reviewer_frontend/notes.md

 Goals/to do
+- Finish Reviews
+    - have review form render under specific gym instance
-- Be able to add comment to JSON
+    - be able to add review to API/JSON w/ POST request
-- have comment form load in the right spot
+    - Have DOM update with the review in the right spot
 - Make sure there are 3 AJAX Calls
+- Finish video 6 - deploy project?
+- Finish video 7 - clean up & refactor
-- CSS styling
+- CSS styling - Stretch

 Technical and Complexity Requirements
 In order to demonstrate your proficiency with what you've learned about web development with JavaScript, here are the requirements for your project.
 You should view these guidelines as a minimum bar for the features you include in your application.
 It's your project, and you are encouraged to go above and beyond these requirements.